TWinston-66/HackThePlanet/Wargames/OverTheWire/Bandit/Bandit1/index.md

 This displays all the files and directorys in the current (home) directory

-We can then see that a file named `readme` is outputed
+We can then see that a file named `readme` is outputted

 This is the file we are looking for